-Advancement of each DNAP CRNA completion program student to the next higher level or quarter occurs at quarterly intervals, upon faculty members' verification of the student's successful completion of each quarter's course requirements.
-In order to progress unencumbered to the next higher level or quarter, the student must meet the following conditions:
+Advancement of each DNAP CRNA completion program student to the next higher level or semester occurs at intervals at the end of each semester upon faculty members' verification of the student's successful completion of each semester's course requirements.
+In order to progress unencumbered to the next higher level or semester, the student must meet the following conditions:

-- ◆ MTSA expects that all DNAP level coursework should result in a minimum earned grade of "B".
-The first earned grade for a course between 70-79% (C) will require a scheduled meeting with the Program Administrator to discuss the student's performance and will lead to automatic academic probation with an appearance before the NAP Council.
-The second earned "C" for a course grade will result in dismissal from the program. - ♦ Students will automatically be dismissed from the program for receiving a failing course grade for any course.
-Failing is defined as any grade below 70%. - Attendance at seminars, specific group functions, and lectures by guest speakers scheduled by MTSA during the quarterly DNAP Intensive Weeks is mandatory for all DNAP students, unless the student has extenuating circumstances for which he has obtained prior written approval from the Dean or Program Administrator.
+- MTSA expects that all DNAP level coursework should result in a minimum earned grade of "B".
+The first earned grade for a course between 70-79% (C) will require a scheduled meeting with the Program Administrator to discuss the student's performance and will lead to automatic academic probation with an appearance before the Progressions Committee.
+The second earned "C" for a course grade will result in dismissal from the program. - Students will automatically be dismissed from the program for receiving a failing course grade for any course.
+Failing is defined as any grade below 70%.

+Attendance at seminars, specific group functions, and lectures by guest speakers scheduled by MTSA during the Intensive Days each semester is mandatory for all DNAP students, unless the student has extenuating circumstances for which he has obtained prior written approval from the Dean.